chef/chef-web-docs/content/config_rb_delivery_optional_settings.md

 :   Silence non-error information during the Chef Automate backup
     procedure.
 Default value: `false`.

-`backup['rabbit']['enabled']`

-:   Back up the Chef Automate RabbitMQ queues.
-It is disabled by default
-    because it's rare to have a lengthy RabbitMQ queue and the backup procedure requires temporarily shutting down Chef Automate services when backing up the queues.
-Default value: `false`.

 `backup['region']`

 :   Amazon Web Services (AWS) region to use when storing Chef Automate